 The ‘right’ density: In the process of putting this post together, I missed Ryan Avent’s piece in The Economist, mentioning some of the broader consequences of land use regulation constraints.
-It’s a great summary of some of the key issues regarding density, constraints to growth,
+It’s a great summary of some of the key issues regarding density, constraints

 Continue reading Density links – process and constraints

 A few more thoughts on recent discussions of density.
 Better Cities and Towns offers a summary of Richard Florida’s recent speech (video is corrupted, unfortunately – it gets very choppy 1/3 the way through) at CNU.
 The twitter summary: quality of place trumps density.

 Continue reading What do we mean by ‘density’?